 Turkey's first direct elections for the office of president were held on 10 August 2014.
 S. Selahattin Demirtaş, the co-president of the HDP, ran as a candidate alongside Erdoğan, and Ekmeleddin Mehmet İhsanoğlu, who was supported jointly by the Republican People's Party (Cumhuriyet Halk Partisi, CHP) and the Nationalist Action Party (Milliyetçi Hareket Partisi, MHP).
 Although the leading legal pro-Kurdish parties typically take no more than 6 per cent of the vote in a general election, Demirtaş achieved a vote share of 9.77 per cent.
 In the Kurdish political region, Demirtaş won the presidential election in 11 provinces and took over 60 per cent in seven of them, between 50-60 per cent in three, and 43 per cent in one province.
 In four provinces, Demirtaş was the second candidate by taking between 26-44 per cent of the votes, and the third candidate in five provinces by taking between 10-23 per cent of the votes (see Figure 9.9).

-52 decided to participate in the 7 June 2015 legislative election as a party.
-With its new radical democracy programme53 and discourse,54 and its candidates representing the different oppressed groups at multi-levels in Turkey, the HDP represented a new focus of left-wing opposition beyond pro-Kurdish mobilization in this election.
+Although the KM competed in the election with independent candidate because of the election threshold, following the presidential election, the HDP decided to participate in the 7 June 2015 legislative election as a party.
+With its new radical democracy programme and discourse, and its candidates representing the different oppressed groups at multi-levels in Turkey, the HDP represented a new focus of left-wing opposition beyond pro-Kurdish mobilization in this election.
 The result was a doubling of the leading pro-Kurdish parties' vote, such that for the first time the threshold was breached.
 In the past, as mentioned, Kurdish parties had struggled to get above 4-6 per cent of the votes.
-As the results poured in on the evening of 7 June, the HDP achieved a glorious success, taking 13.12 per cent of the votes and winning 80 seats in the 550-seat parliament.55
+As the results poured in on the evening of 7 June, the HDP achieved a glorious success, taking 13.12 per cent of the votes and winning 80 seats in the 550-seat parliament.